-For the purpose of paragraph 22 a), CCPs requesting VMS data shall provide the Secretariat the geographic area of the planned surveillance and/or inspection activity.
-In this case, the Secretariat shall provide the most recent available VMS data for the notified geographic area at a specified point in time no more than 48 hours prior to the commencement of each surveillance and/or inspection activity.
-In the event that the planned surveillance and/or inspection activity does not proceed, the CCP shall notify the Secretariat, destroy the data, and confirm the data destruction to the Secretariat in writing, without delay.
-Regardless of whether the planned surveillance and/or inspection activity were conducted or not, the Secretariat shall notify the Flag CCP that the VMS data were provided to the CCP no later than 7 days after the VMS data provision, and, if applicable, that they have received confirmation that the data have been destroyed.
+For the purpose of paragraph 22 a), CCPs requesting VMS position reports shall provide the Secretariat the geographic area of the planned surveillance and/or inspection activity.
+In this case, the Secretariat shall provide the most recent available VMS position reports for the notified geographic area at a specified point in time no more than 48 hours prior to the commencement of each surveillance and/or boarding and inspection activity.
+In the event that the planned surveillance and/or boarding and inspection activity does not proceed, the CCP shall notify the Secretariat, destroy the VMS position reports, and confirm their destruction to the Secretariat in writing, without delay.
+Regardless of whether the planned surveillance and/or boarding and inspection activity were conducted or not, the Secretariat shall notify the Flag CCP that the VMS position reports were provided to the CCP no later than 7 days after the VMS data provision, and, if applicable, that they have received confirmation that the reports have been destroyed.

-For the purpose of paragraph 22 b), the Secretariat shall provide VMS data from the previous 10 days, for vessels detected during the active surveillance and/or inspection activity by a CCP, and VMS data for all vessels within 100 n miles of the surveillance and/or inspection activity location.
-The Secretariat shall provide regular updates of VMS data to the CCP for the duration of the active surveillance and/or inspection activity.
-CCPs conducting the active surveillance and/or inspection activity shall provide the Secretariat and the VMS Point of Contact of the Flag CCP with a report including the name of the vessel or aircraft on active surveillance and/or inspection activity.
-This information shall be made available without undue delay after the surveillance and/or inspection activities are complete.
+For the purpose of paragraph 22 b), the Secretariat shall provide VMS data from the previous 10 days, for vessels detected during the active surveillance and/or boarding and inspection activity by a CCP, and VMS position reports for all vessels within 1000 n miles of the surveillance and/or boarding and inspection activity location.
+The Secretariat shall provide regular updates of VMS position reports to the CCP for theurationn of the active surveillance and/or inspection activity.
+CCPs conducting the active surveillance and/or boarding and inspection activity shall provide the Secretariat and the VMS Point of Contact of the Flag CCP with a report including the name of the vessel or aircraft on active surveillance and/or inspection activity.
+This information shall be made available without undue delay after the surveillance and/or boarding and inspection activities are complete.

-For the purpose of paragraph 22 c), upon the request of a CCP, the Secretariat shall provide VMS data without the permission of the Flag CCP for the purposes of supporting search and rescue activities undertaken by a competent MRCC subject to the arrangement between the Secretariat and the competent MRCC, including in relation to the provision of VMS data to the requesting CCP, and the protection and destruction of that data.
+For the purpose of paragraph 22 c), upon the request of a CCP, the Secretariat shall provide VMS position reports without the permission of the Flag CCP for the purposes of supporting search and rescue activities undertaken by a competent MRCC subject to the arrangement between the Secretariat and the competent MRCC, including in relation to the provision of VMS position reports to the requesting CCP, and the protection and destruction of those reports.

-Other than the purposes set out in paragraph 22, the Secretariat shall only provide VMS data to a requesting CCP or to the SIOFA Scientific Committee and its subsidiary bodies where the VMS data relates to vessels flagged to CCPs that have provided prior written consent through their VMS Point of Contact for the data to be shared.
+Other than the purposes set out in paragraph 22, the Secretariat shall only provide VMS position reports to a requesting CCP or to the SIOFA Scientific Committee and its subsidiary bodies where the VMS position reports relates to vessels flagged to CCPs that have provided prior written consent through their VMS Point of Contact for the reports to be shared.

-CCPs may request VMS data for their own flagged vessels from the Secretariat.
+CCPs may request VMS position reports for their own flagged vessels from the Secretariat.

 Closed areas and interim protected areas

-If VMS data received by the Secretariat indicates the presence of a fishing vessel in closed areas, or of a fishing vessel excluding those using line and trap methods in an interim protected area, as defined in paragraph 44 and Annex 3 of CMM 2020/01 (Interim Management of Bottom Fishing), the Secretariat shall notify the Flag CCP.
+If VMS position reports received by the Secretariat indicates the presence of a fishing vessel in closed areas, or of a fishing vessel excluding those using line and trap methods in an interim protected area, as defined in paragraph 44 and Annex 3 of CMM 2020/01 (Interim Management of Bottom Fishing), the Secretariat shall notify the Flag CCP.
 The Flag CCP shall investigate the matter and provide an explanation within 5 working days to the Secretariat.
 The explanation shall be provided by the Secretariat to the Compliance Committee for consideration at its next annual meeting.

 Data security and confidentiality